coccagerman/reactChat/README.md

 A chat app I built with react and randomAPI.
-I used this project to gain some practice with react and API conections.
+I used this project to gain some practice with react and API connections.

 Main functionalities include:
 - State management with react hooks and context.